javos65/Portenta-H7-Space-Invaders/README.md

 # Arduino Space Invaders remote BLE
 ![logo](/images/SpaveInvaders.bmp?raw=true)
-## A gameplay mod for arduino Portenta H7 and HAT Expansion board with ILI9486 based 480x320 LCD
+## A gameplay mod for arduino Portenta H7 and HAT Expansion board with USB-C to HDMI hub and TFT Monitor
 ____

 ## About